danbz/aesthetic-programming/source/7-VocableCode/Readme.md

 [^Plant2]: Plant, *Zeros + Ones*, 88.

-[^Hodges]: For a more detailed version of historical events, see Andrew Hodges's *Alan Turing: The Enigma*.
+[^Hodges]: For a more detailed version of historical events, see Andrew Hodges's *Alan Turing: The Enigma* (London: Burnett Books, 1983).

 [^Plant3]: Plant, *Zeros + Ones*, 98-9.